opendocsg/slw-judgments-backfill/2013_SGHC_185/report.md

 24     The net result was that s 9(1) of the Act did not apply.
 Liberty Insurance would not have been liable for third-party risks had the Vehicle been used for hire or reward.
 The act of renting out a vehicle for monetary consideration comes within the ordinary meaning of the phrase “hire or reward”.
 The Vehicle, when used by Lee during the material period, was not insured for third-party risks within the meaning of s 3(1) of the Act and the appellant therefore committed an offence.

 25     Assuming that s 9(1) did apply, a more fundamental point remains: a third party would only be able to claim due to statutory intervention and would not be able to do so based solely on the contract between the insurer and the insured.
 In other words, the presence of a statutory ameliorative measure in the form of s 9(1) does not, in any way, affect the position under s 3(1).
 For the purposes of criminal liability under s 3(1) of the Act, the operation of s 9(1) of the same must be disregarded (that is, the liability of the insurer under the insurance policy only must be considered).
-This proposition is supported by _Er Kee Jeng v Public Prosecutor_ [2006] 2 SLR(R) 485 (“ _Er Kee Jeng_ ”), where Yong Pung How CJ held (at [50]) that:
+This proposition is supported by _Er Kee Jeng v Public Prosecutor_ <span class="citation">[2006] 2 SLR(R) 485</span> (“ _Er Kee Jeng_ ”), where Yong Pung How CJ held (at [50]) that:

  Motorists ought not to be able to rely on their insurer's continued liability under s 9 to avoid liability under s 3(1).

 26     This separation between ss 3(1) and 9(1) is further buttressed by policy considerations.
-In _Public Prosecutor v Lee Hong Hwee_ [2004] 1 SLR(R) 39, Yong CJ held (at [31]) that:
+In _Public Prosecutor v Lee Hong Hwee_ <span class="citation">[2004] 1 SLR(R) 39</span>, Yong CJ held (at [31]) that:

  The preamble to the [Act] reads: